alumik/alumik.github.io/source/_posts/2022/110-Switch-Boot-Target-to-Text-or-GUI-in-Systemd-Linux.md

 references:
   - https://www.cyberciti.biz/faq/switch-boot-target-to-text-gui-in-systemd-linux/
 ---
-Most modern Linux distro uses systemd as init replacement.
+Most modern Linux distro uses `systemd` as `init` replacement.
-It is a suite of basic building blocks for Linux distros such as RHEL/CentOS & co, OpenSUSE/SUSE, Fedora, Arch, Debian, Ubuntu, and more.
+It is a suite of basic building blocks for Linux distros such as RHEL/CentOS, OpenSUSE/SUSE, Fedora, Arch, Debian, Ubuntu, and more.
 By default, most distro boot into GUI, but you can change to text or vice versa.

-The older version of the Linux distros came with SysV init or Upstart.
+The older version of the Linux distros came with SysV `init` or Upstart.
-Such init provided a set of runlevels for text, muli user, and GUI system.
+Such `init` provided a set of runlevels for text, multi user, and GUI system.
-However, systemd uses the concept of targets instead of runlevels.
+However, `systemd` uses the concept of targets instead of runlevels.
-This page explains procedures to implement runlevel like config when working with systemd targets.
+This page explains procedures to implement runlevel like config when working with `systemd` targets.
-In other words, you will learn how to switch between text or GUI mode using systemd instead of init levels on modern Linux distros.
+In other words, you will learn how to switch between text or GUI mode using `systemd` instead of `init` levels on modern Linux distros.

 <!-- more -->

 ## Switch Boot Target to Text

-The procedure is as follows to change into a text mode runlevel under systemd:
+The procedure is as follows to change into a text mode runlevel under `systemd`:

 1. Open the terminal application.
-2. For remote Linux servers, use the ssh command.
+2. For remote Linux servers, use the SSH command.
 3. Find which target unit is used by default:

     ```